-“Let us make us a name.”
-“Let us build us a city and a tower, whose top may reach unto heaven.”
+“Let us make a name for ourselves.”
+“Let us build ourselves a city, and a tower whose top is in the heavens.”
 Can you see the desire for preeminence in these statements?

 The whole world is seeking peace in our day.
-In the day of the Tower of Babel the population of the earth had peace.
+In the days of the Tower of Babel, the population of the earth had peace.
 But God ruined their plans for a world center.
 Why?
 Doesn’t God want the world to be at peace?

 God wants people who seek God with all their heart, who are willing to admit their sinfulness and receive God’s help in overcoming it, who have an understanding of God’s ways, and who are not personally ambitious.
 This type of individual is not produced by human togetherness.

 The world of today is looking for ways in which people can be united.
 It is well that people are at peace and working together in harmony.
 But there is a higher priority, which is that each individual be at peace with God.
-The concept that if people are at peace with one another they will be at peace with God is false.
-The concept that if people are at peace with God they will be at peace with one another is true.
+It is not true that if people are at peace with one another, they will be at peace with God.
+It is true that if people are at peace with God, they will be at peace with one another.

 Antichrist will make every effort to bring harmony to the nations of mankind because then he can govern them successfully.
 The ambitious religionist, not hearing from God, will fall into the web of Antichrist.
 He will be certain that God wants him to do everything possible to ensure harmony among people.
 As always, the self-driven person will lack understanding of the will of God and will succeed only in fighting against the true prophets of God.